benjsicam/nodejs-graphql-microservices/README.md

-# Node GraphQL + gRPC microservices
+# Node.js GraphQL API + gRPC microservices

-This project is a [monorepo](https://gomonorepo.org/) containing a [GraphQL](https://graphql.org/) API gateway with [gRPC](https://grpc.io/) back-end microservices all written in Node.js.
-This project is mainly used for learning/trial purposes only.
+This project is a [monorepo](https://gomonorepo.org/) containing a [GraphQL](https://graphql.org/) API with [gRPC](https://grpc.io/) back-end microservices all written in Node.js.
+This project is mainly used for learning/trial and boilerplate purposes only.

 ## Graph Model